-These wonderfully fluffy paleo pumpkin pancakes are made with coconut flour.
-They are “just as good as regular pumpkin pancakes,” report my two teenage testers.
+These fluffy pancakes are made with coconut flour, a wonderful flour substitute.
+They are "just as good as regular pumpkin pancakes," report my two teenage testers.
 And I agree!

 The batter is basically pumpkin, eggs, and spices.
 I add the coconut flour purely as a thickener and you cannot taste it in the cooked pancakes.
 Here is the list of ingredients (the exact measurements are included in the recipe card below):

 Eggs: I use large eggs in most of my recipes, this one included.

 Pumpkin puree: If you use canned, make sure it's pure pumpkin and not sweetened pumpkin pie filling.